 Although any such changes should be promptly discussed with a physician, none are conclusive signs of throat cancer.
 Some may be normal lymphatic tissue, which may be a sign that your body is fighting off an infection.
 Others can signal a virus.
 A physician can provide an accurate diagnosis and get you started on an appropriate treatment plan, if necessary.

 If you would like to discuss your throat cancer symptoms with an oncologist in the Head and Neck Cancer Program at Moffitt Cancer Center, you can request an appointment by calling 1-888-663-3488 or completing our new patient registration form online.
-We provide every new patient rapid access to a cancer expert within a day, which is faster than any other cancer hospital in the nation.
+We provide every new patient rapid access to a cancer expert.